Everyone knows you should have multiple streams of income.

 So what is passive income?

 Passive income is income regularly derived from sources for which you are not involved on a day-to-day basis.
-This type of income is usually taxable.
+Depending on which country you are in, this type of income is usually taxable.

 The most important part of the above definition is that you won’t be actively involved.